Ted Williams (media personality)

 Theodore Fred Williams (born September 22, 1957), also known as The Man with the Golden Voice, is an American announcer, radio personality, and voice-over artist.

 Born in Brooklyn, New York, Williams first gained minor fame in the early 1980s, as a late-night radio disc jockey on WVKO in Columbus, Ohio.
 After over a decade in radio, Williams was dismissed in 1994 for alcoholism and drug abuse, and he soon found himself homeless.

 In January 2011, Williams received widespread media attention when an interview, filmed during a period when he was homeless, went viral after being posted to YouTube, and Williams subsequently received numerous job offers.
 For the first time in almost 20 years, Williams found himself steadily working.
 He co-authored A Golden Voice: How Faith, Hard Work, and Humility Brought Me from the Streets to Salvation with Bret Witter.
-He is the founder of the Ted Williams Project, a non-profit organization serving homeless shelters.
+He also has been on WATP Live, a podcast about podcasts.

 Background

 Ted Williams was born and raised in Brooklyn, New York City.
 He served three years in the United States Army, was honorably discharged, and attended school for voice acting.
 His inspiration to become a radio announcer came from a field trip in 1971 at age fourteen, when he found that a radio announcer, whom he had heard, looked nothing like he had imagined.
 Williams later worked overnight shifts for WVKO in Columbus when the station played soul music.

 According to Williams, his life started falling apart in 1986 with a combination of drug and alcohol abuse plus a loss of interest in his career.
 In 1994, he was evicted from his house.
 During this period, Williams was arrested at least seven times on charges including theft, drug possession, escape, and robbery.
 He was also issued misdemeanor citations for drug abuse, criminal trespassing, and pedestrian solicitation.
-These resulted in two jail sentences, with Williams serving three months in 1990 for theft and nearly two months in 2004 for theft, forgery and obstructing official business.
+These resulted in two jail sentences, with Williams serving three months in 1990 for theft and nearly two months in 2004 for theft, forgery, and obstructing official business.

 Williams is a father of nine children: two boys and seven girls.